hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/ledger-initialization.md

 Bootstrap the Corda network and application states as follows:
 - Navigate to the `samples/corda/corda-simple-application` folder.
 - Run the following:
-  * For host deployment:
+  * If Relays and Drivers are deployed in the host machine:
     ```bash
     make initialise-vault
     ```
-  * For dockerized deployment:
+  * If Relays and Drivers are deployed in the Docker containers:
     ```bash
     make initialise-vault-docker
     ```